 - 1. Announce the results and present awards.
-Do not ask the adjudicator(s) to announce or present awards. - Correct mistakes immediately.
+Do not ask the adjudicator(s) to announce or present awards.
+Some districts do not announce the alternate play when there are only five entries.
+Check with directors for their preference at the Planning Meeting. - At Region Contests: Present advancing directors with the envelope for the next level.
+It should be downloaded from the UIL website.
+(Theatre page, High School One-Act Play) - Correct mistakes immediately.
 Waiting will make this worse.
 If you misread or give awards incorrectly, stop the process before the situation becomes more complicated.
-Mistakes discovered during critiques should be corrected. - After you have presented awards, introduce the adjudicator(s) who will begin the critiques.
+Mistakes discovered during critiques should be corrected. - 4.
+After you have presented awards, introduce the adjudicator(s) who will begin the critiques.
 Critiques shall be open to all.
 Panel Judging critiques may be given simultaneously with the consent of the participating schools.
 THIS IS NOT A CONTEST MANAGER OR ADJUDICATOR CHOICE.
-Remember that an oral critique must be given to a company deemed ineligible for advancement or ranking. - 4.
+Remember that an oral critique must be given to a company deemed ineligible for advancement or ranking. - 5.
 Listen to the critiques.
-Report any ethics violations or unsportsmanlike conduct to the State Office. - 5.
+Report any ethics violations or unsportsmanlike conduct to the State Office. - 6.
 After each critique, give the director the written "Evaluation Form" that has been filled out and signed by the adjudicator.
-This is required. - 6.
+This is required. - 7.
 Adjudicators should be paid after the critique is concluded unless other written arrangements have been made.
 If the adjudicator is not to be paid until a later date, make sure this is clear in the original written contract.
 Call the League if you wish clarification.
 Failure to pay the adjudicator(s) as per the contractual agreement may result in a complaint being filed with the UIL State Executive Committee.